kroesufos/appimage-builder/README.md

 - Sign in using any Xbox/Microsoft Account
 - It should work
 ### Credits
- - @caffeinepyroxene for the workflow file (cracked build)
+ - @caffeinepyroxene for the workflow file (build script)
  - @FTS427 for the readme (instructions)